chrison999/mycroft-skill-bitcoin-enhanced/README.md

 statistics for exchanges selling bitcoin in each currency.
 Possible future enhancements could include:
-    - Reporting which exchanges sell bitcoin in each currency *(e.g. "What are the bitcoin exchanges for euros?")*
+    - Reporting which exchanges sell bitcoin in each currency *(e.g. "What are the bitcoin exchanges for Euros?")*
     - Reporting statistic for an exchange *(e.g. "What is the last price for bitcoin in Euros for Bitonic?")*